dee-see/dee-see.github.io/_posts/2019-12-08-transitioning-from-software-development-to-security.md

 ## Conclusion

-If you've made it here and you've been doing all of this already I believe that the takeaway is that you're probably ready to make that move already so stop reading blogs and just go for it and apply for that inforsec job. :)
+If you've made it here and you've been doing all of this already I believe that the takeaway is that you're probably ready to make that move already so stop reading blogs and just go for it and apply for that infosec job. :)

 Good luck!